 Setting performance targets for incentive compensation

-Compensation of our senior leaders is linked with Company performance against core business metrics.
+Compensation of our senior leaders is linked with IBM’s performance against core business metrics.
 These metrics and their weightings are aligned with IBM’s financial and strategic objectives and are designed to appropriately balance short- and long-term goals.
-Targets are set for both the annual and long-term incentive programs at aggressive levels each year.
-These targets, individually and together, are designed to be challenging to attain and are set within the parameters of our financial model shared with investors each year.
-As part of IBM’s ongoing management system, targets are evaluated to ensure they do not include an inappropriate amount of risk.
+Targets are set for both the annual and longterm incentive programs at aggressive levels each year.
+These targets, individually and together, are designed to be challenging to attain and are consistent with our financial model shared with investors each year.
+As part of IBM’s ongoing management system, targets are evaluated to ensure they do not encourage an inappropriate amount of risk taking.

 - Strategic Imperatives Revenue

 - Operating Net Income

 * Net Cash from Operating Activities, excluding Global Financing receivables